Our

 Perry Obee, Master Printer

-Perry Obee has been dedicated to printmaking and the graphic arts since 2004 when he took an undergraduate course at Ohio Wesleyan University.
-He received his BFA in Painting and Printmaking in 2006.
-For a time he had a life as a painter and received an MFA in painting from Connecticut State University in 2009.
-He has taught painting, drawing, printmaking, and art history courses at numerous Universities and other institutions including University of North Carolina-Asheville, University of Connecticut, Western Carolina University, and University of Nebraska-Lincoln.
-He was a resident artist in the area of painting at the Vermont Studio Center in 2013.
+Perry Obee has been dedicated to printmaking and the graphic arts since 2004, when he first discovered the medium at Ohio Wesleyan University.
+He earned his BFA in Painting and Printmaking in 2006 and later completed an MFA in Painting at Connecticut State University in 2009.
+Alongside his own artistic practice, Perry has taught painting, drawing, printmaking, and art history at institutions including the University of North Carolina–Asheville, University of Connecticut, Western Carolina University, and the University of Nebraska–Lincoln.
+In 2013, he was awarded a painting residency at the Vermont Studio Center, further deepening his engagement with the arts.